Jake Brentz: Kansas City Royals

 On April 1, 2021, Brentz had his contract selected to the 40-man roster, and it was announced that he had made the Royals Opening Day roster.
-On April 3, 2021, Brentz made his MLB debut in relief against the Texas Rangers, pitching a scoreless 2/3 inning and notching his first major league strikeout, striking out Rangers first baseman Nate Lowe.
+On April 3, Brentz made his MLB debut in relief against the Texas Rangers, pitching a scoreless 2/3 inning and notching his first major league strikeout, striking out Rangers first baseman Nathaniel Lowe.

 Brentz began the 2022 season with Kansas City, posting a 0–3 record and 23.63 ERA with nine strikeouts in eight appearances.
 On June 12, 2022, Brentz was placed on the 60-day injured list with a left flexor strain.
 He underwent Tommy John surgery on July 21, ending his season.
-On November 18, 2022, it was announced that the Royals would not tender Brentz a contract for the 2023 season, making him a free agent.
+On November 15, Brentz was designated for assignment by the Royals.
+On November 18, it was announced that the Royals would not tender Brentz a contract for the 2023 season, making him a free agent.